awsdocs/amazon-aurora-user-guide/doc_source/USER_DeleteInstance.md

-# Deleting a DB instance in an Aurora DB cluster<a name="USER_DeleteInstance"></a>
+# Deleting a DB instance or an Aurora DB cluster<a name="USER_DeleteInstance"></a>

-You can delete a DB instance in a DB cluster, including deleting the primary DB instance in a DB cluster or an Amazon Aurora Replica\.
-To delete a DB instance, you must specify the name of the instance\.
+You can delete individual DB instances in an Aurora DB cluster, the cluster itself, or both\.
+To delete a DB instance, you specify the name of the instance\.
+Depending on the method you use to delete a cluster, you either specify the name of the cluster or Aurora deletes the cluster automatically as part of deleting the final DB instance\.
++ If the cluster has more than one instance, deleting one of the instances just reduces the computation capacity of the cluster\.
+If you delete the primary instance from a cluster that has more than one instance, Aurora promotes one of the reader instances to take its place\.
+Thus, usually you delete any reader instances from the cluster first\.

-For Aurora MySQL, you can't delete a DB instance in a DB cluster if both of the following conditions are true:
++ When you use the AWS Management Console, deleting the final DB instance in a DB cluster also deletes the DB cluster and the data in the cluster volume\.
-+ The DB cluster is a read replica of another Aurora DB cluster\.
-+ The DB instance is the only instance in the DB cluster\.

-To delete a DB instance in this case, first promote the DB cluster so that it's no longer a read replica\.
-After the promotion completes, you can delete the final DB instance in the DB cluster\.
-For more information, see [Replicating Amazon Aurora MySQL DB clusters across AWS Regions](AuroraMySQL.Replication.CrossRegion.md)\.
++ When you use the AWS CLI or the RDS API, you can delete all the DB instances in the cluster without deleting the cluster itself\.
+Your data remains in the cluster volume\.
+Later, you can create one or more new DB instances to start using the cluster again\.

 **Note**
 When the status for a DB instance is `deleting`, its CA certificate value doesn't appear in the RDS console or in output for AWS CLI commands or RDS API operations\.
 For more information about CA certificates, see [Using SSL/TLS to encrypt a connection to a DB cluster](UsingWithRDS.SSL.md)\.